18F/uswds-jekyll/pages/guide/software.md

 ```
 conda create --name my_environment my_program
 ```
 Thousands of biological packages and their dependencies can be installed with a single command using the Bioconda repository for the Conda package manager.
 You can also install a package directly from Github or elsewhere and compile it yourself.
+For more on installing Conda see [User-installed Software on Ceres with Conda](https://public.3.basecamp.com/p/zPVBsTPGSnm36h3dtjeRceRp)

 You can also install and or compile software manually in your  `$HOME`  or  `$PROJECT`  directories.
 This is the fastest and easiest way to get your software.